Spring in China: 18 Prettiest Locations You Absolutely Can’t Miss in 2025

 🌸 Best Spring Time to Visit: In May, you can enjoy the National Park in full bloom (avoid Labor Day)

-Jiuzhaigou Valley is a breathtaking natural reserve and national park in northern Sichuan.
-Thanks to its untouched beauty and incredible landscape diversity, it’s one of the most visited natural spots in China.
+Jiuzhaigou Valley is one of the most beautiful natural reserves and national parks in China.
+It’s located in northern Sichuan, and thanks to its untouched beauty and incredible landscape diversity, it’s one of the most visited natural locations in China.

 The valley is home to dense forests, cascading waterfalls, nine Tibetan villages (which you can visit), over 200 bird species, and even some endangered wildlife.
-Mid-May is the perfect time to explore this area, when the scenery is at its best and the weather is just right.
+If you’re traveling to China in May, visiting Jiuzhaigou may be the stop that makes your trip unforgettable

 Jiuzhaigou Valley in Spring